Conductor can be installed in a variety of ways to meet the appropriate setup for any studio or user.

 - There are multiple users across multiple locations on a shared system. (e.g. Vancouver vs Los Angeles)?

-There multiple users with all dependencies and rendered images saved to their local machine.
+There are multiple users with all dependencies and rendered images saved to their local machine.

 - Install the Conductor tools to each of the artist's machines.